 The Routledge Atlas of Jewish History

-This 9th edition of Martin Gilbert’s Atlas of Jewish History spans over four thousand years of history in 192 maps, presenting a vivid picture of a fascinating people and the trials and tribulations which have haunted their story.
+This 9th edition of Martin Gilbert’s Atlas of Jewish History spans over four thousand years of history in 196 maps, starting with the worldwide migration of the Jews from ancient Mesopotamia and coming up into the first decades of the twenty-first century.
+It presents a vivid picture of a fascinating people and the trials and tribulations which have haunted the Jewish story, as well as Jewish achievements.
 The themes covered include:

-• Society, Trade and Culture – from Jewish trade routes between 800 and 900 to the situation of world Jewry in the opening years of the twenty-first century.
+- Society, Trade and Culture – from Jewish trade routes between 800 and 900, the geography of the Jews of China, of India, to communal life in the ghettoes and the situation of world Jewry in the opening years of the twenty-first century.

-This new edition now includes an additional 38 of Martin Gilbert’s maps, across the whole range of Jewish history, originally published across a range of publications, now gathered in this one volume for the first time.
-Forty years on from its first publication, this book is still an indispensable guide to Jewish history.
+This new edition now includes an additional 39 of Martin Gilbert’s maps, across the whole range of Jewish history, originally published across a range of publications, now gathered in this one volume for the first time.
+Over 50 years on from its first publication, this book is still an indispensable guide to Jewish history.

 Section One: The Biblical Period, First and Second Exiles (2000 BC to 1000 AD)

 Section Two: Before and into the Middle Ages (1000-1500 AD)